Difference Between Flat and Apartment (Flat vs Apartment)

 What is an Apartment?

-The word apartment comes from a mix of French, Italian, and Latin.
-The French word, ‘appartement’ means private rooms within a house, that can be used by an individual or a family.
+The word apartment comes from French, Italian, and Latin.
+The French word ‘appartement’ means private rooms within a house that can be used by an individual or a family.
 The Italian word ‘appartamento’ means separate place, whereas ‘partem’ in Latin is essentially a piece or division.
-All of these together makes the word apartment.
+All these together make the word apartment.

 What is the Difference Between a Flat and An Apartment?